Murchibik/vending-machine/README.md

 * Dispenses change after making a purchase
 * Has a cancel button that returns the user’s money
 * Ability to stock/restock items in the machine
-* Any other functionality that you think a vending machine should have!
 ---
 To run test type `rspec` in console